00ryanwelzel/minionProfitsCalculator/README.md

-# minionProfitsCalculator
+(Ryan Welzel 4/10/2025)

+minionProfitsCalculator:

-Quick little script to calculate profits in a game I like.
+Script I wrote a while ago to calculate profits in a game I like.
+Second time working with beautifulSoup, great library!